JacobFuller65/NBAcomparisons/README.md

 Calculates how good you are at field goals, free throws, and 3 pointers, averages out all shots based on how many points they are worth.

+Attempts to convert all shot types into 2pt %

+True shot estimation tends to be extremely accurate to actual TS%

 Pros:

+True shooting % is the best way of quantifying scoring efficiency, because it shows points per scoring attempt, factoring 2s, 3s, and FTs.

 Cons: